-Jane Kent is Professor of Studio Art and Chair of the Dept of Art and Art History.
-Professor Kent is an artist whose work and teaching involves the material of printmaking.
+Jane Kent is an artist whose work and teaching involves the material of printmaking.
 She offers courses in all levels of silkscreen and drawing.
 She graduated from the University of the Arts, Philadelphia, Pa.
 Selected solo exhibitions include the International Print Biennale, Newcastle- upon-Tyne, UK; CG Boerner, NY; International Print Center of New York, NY; the Mississippi Museum of Art, Jackson, Miss.
 Selected awards are the Barbara and Thomas Putnam Fellowship, MacDowell Colony, Peterborough, NH; Yaddo Artists’ Fellowships, Saratoga Springs, NY; Faculty Research Support Awards in the Arts, UVM and the National Endowment for the Arts Artists’ Fellowship.
 Selected public collections include Rare Books Division and the Prints Division, Library of Congress, Washington, DC; New York Public Library, Spencer Collection; Brooklyn Museum of Art, Brooklyn, NY; National Museum of Women in the Arts, Washington, DC, Print and Word Collection, Victoria And Albert Museum, London, UK; Bieneke Library, Yale University and the Whitney Museum of American Art, NY.
 Jane Kent is Professor and Chair of the Department of Art and Art History.

 - University of the Arts, Philadelphia, PA

 - M W ARTS 132 1:10 - 3:00 (REMT)